northeastern-web/kernl-ui-blade/README.md

 - `date` - Date to display
 - `time` - Time to display
 - `color` - (optional) Background color of the card.
 Defaults to 'light'
-- `url` - Url to navigate on click'
+- `url` - URL to navigate to on click'
-- `image-url` - Url to image'
+- `image-url` - URL to image'
 - `:with-footer` - (optional) Shows/hides footer.
 Defaults to false
 - `footer-text` - (optional) Footer text

 Any additional classes or attributes you put on the component will be passed through.

 > Note: $slot version has two named slots: 'main' and 'footer'.
 Use them to override the main and footer content respectively.
 >
-> Note: Plugin `@tailwindcss/aspect-ratio` is required for `aspect-ratio` options to work.
+> Note: The `@tailwindcss/aspect-ratio` plugin is required for the this component to work correctly.
 Please see [documentation](https://northeastern.netlify.app/docs/plugins/#tailwind-aspect-ratio)